mahaloz/ike/src/3_programming_languages/introduction.md

 example: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=aeac59bbc04b9845665af0406044181d241f31f6, not stripped
 ```

 Wo.
 That is a lot of information.
-For now, let's just talk about the first segment of text:
+For now, let's talk about the first segment of text:
 `example: ELF 64-bit LSB shared object`.
 This means `example` is a 64-bit ELF.
 What is an ELF?
 Not a magical creature, but an executable program!
 Anything that is an `ELF` is a compiled
 program that is ready and in computer language.
 Let's run it!